strobe-audio/strobe-hub/README.md

   from `next_chunk`)
 - [x] Playback progress.
 - [x] Zone.skip doesn't delete the source db entry for the currently playing source
+- [x] Crash attempting to play a zone with no attached receivers

 **Nice to have:**